Time Change for 200M, 100M 72-hr

 50 km race: The 50k race consists of 1 1/2 loops.

-150/200M BUCKLES!!
-72-hour race: The timed 72-hour race starts on Thursday at 3pm.
-This race no longer has a limit to the number of participants.
 Both the 200M and 72-hour race are supported.
 Runners can receive buckles after 5 loops (100 miles under 48 hours to qualify for the Pinhoti Slam), after 6 loops (greater than 48 hours, but less than 72 hours), after completing 8 powerline climbs (this will be 150 miles), and after 10 loops (200 miles).
 The expectation that someone will complete 10 loops with 50k feet of elevation gain in 72-hours is very close to zero.
-This race has a minimum distance requirement to qualify as a finisher (6 loops).

 Other stuff: Each fixed distance entails a double trip/tap down the Pinhoti Connector Trail on Saturday/Sunday of the race.
 The 50k course uses a half loop route as part of the 2nd loop.
-100M runners will be able to pick up (and drop off) a pacer at any of three locations after finishing the 2nd loop (~40 miles).
+100M runners will be able to pick up (and drop off) a pacer after finishing the 2nd loop (~40 miles).
 100k runners will be able to pick up a pacer after 1 1/2 loops.
+200M runners may have pacers after either 33 hours or 4 loops.
+72-hr runners may have a pacer after 24 hours.
 The locations for pacer pick up/drop off will be at any aid point where crew access is allowed.
 Dropping pacers is permissible though-out the course, but runners must let aid station personnel know that their pacer has been abandoned on the last trail section.
 Note that the 7 am and 8 am starts are after twilight so no headlamps should be needed at those starts.
 The race starts are by clocktime to sync aid station clocks.

 Crew vehicles: Please consider the terrain and maneuver areas when choosing your crew vehicle(s).
 Do not use an RV or pull a trailer.
 For moving between aid stations, use smaller vehicles or share rides.
 If the roads become icy, then the Park Manager may close the upper road and crew will have to walk to the Cool Springs Overlook AS.